Qihoo 360

-360 Security Technology Inc., also branded as Qihoo 360, is a Chinese internet security company that has developed the antivirus software programs 360 Safeguard and 360 Mobile Safe, the Web browser 360 Secure Browser, and the mobile application store 360 Mobile Assistant.
+360 Security Technology Inc., also branded as Qihoo 360 (奇虎 qíhǔ), is a Chinese internet security company that has developed the antivirus software programs 360 Safeguard and 360 Mobile Safe, the Web browser 360 Secure Browser, and the mobile application store 360 Mobile Assistant.
 It was founded by Zhou Hongyi and Qi Xiangdong in June 2005.
 The company's head office is in Chaoyang, Beijing.

 History

 In the summer of 2012, Qihoo 360 entered the smartphone market by launching the Battleship phone together with the large Chinese electronics company Haier.
 Qihoo 360 stated that Haier will provide the hardware while Qihoo 360 will focus on customising the software, albeit the main operating system will be Android.
 Qihoo 360 received over 220,000 pre-orders for the phone the first day.

 Later in 2012, Qihoo 360 launched the search engine so.com, thereby directly competing with Baidu, the most prominent search engine in China.
 Qihoo's share of unique visitors grew to 10.52% of the total search engine market in China.
 At the end of July 2013, Qihoo was in early talks to acquire Sohu.com’s Sogou.com search engine for around $1.4 billion.
 In early 2015, Qihoo rebranded its so.com search engine as haosou.com.
 "Hao" in Chinese means good; Haosou directly translated to English means "good search engine".

 In December 2013, the company increased its stake in the Brazilian tech company PSafe.

 On July 11, 2014, the company set up a venture capital fund in Silicon Valley.

 On December 18, 2015, Qihoo 360 agreed to be acquired by a group of investors in a deal valued at about $9.3 billion.
 On July 18, 2016, Qihoo 360 bought most of Opera Software for US$600 million.
 In 2018, Qihoo 360 invested in Shanghai-based i-Soon.

+In June 2026, at the ISC.AI 2026 cybersecurity conference in Beijing, founder Zhou Hongyi unveiled two AI security tools under the banner "Yitian Tulong": Tulongfeng, an automated software-vulnerability discovery system that the company described as China's answer to Anthropic's Mythos model, and Yitianzhen, a system for automating cyber defence and incident response.
+The company said Tulongfeng had found 3,432 software vulnerabilities, 105 of them confirmed by Chinese authorities.
+Cybersecurity researcher Alan Woodward of the University of Surrey commented that the system might not match Mythos but that its emergence showed such tools were likely to proliferate regardless.